[Updated on July 17 with additional comments.]

 This might be an isolated situation with a lone wolf or it could be a sign of things to come.
 Who knows!
 Any other PwCers concerned about this?

-[UPDATE] As this week has progressed, it has become apparent that this might not be a lone-wolf situation.
+[UPDATE] A couple weeks have gone by since this post was originally published, and it definitely seems this is not a lone-wolf situation.
 We got contacted on July 1 by another soon-to-be ex-PwCer who claimed the same thing as what the person above experienced 100% happened to them too:

 Was let go for “underperformance” earlier this week, even though the last several of my snapshots for the 2020 performance year had a vast majority of “at levels” or above for the 5 components of the PwC framework.
 Was placed in Tier 5, even with these snapshots.
 My official last day is a month from the day earlier this week I got the news that I was going to be let go for underperformance.